poe-currency-monitor/backend/README.md

 - uuid: generate RFC4122 (v1, v4, and v5) UUIDs
 - dotenv: load environment variables from a `.env` file
 - module-aliases: create aliases of directories and register custom module paths (used for TypeScript custom paths)
+- sqlite3: small, fast, salf-contained SQL database with Node bindings

 ### Structure

-- `.env.example` an example of environment variables that are used in this template.
+- `.env.example` an example of environment variables that are used.
 - `index.ts` entry point of the application.
 - `build/` scripts used for deployment.
 - `config/` various configuration files (express and environment variables).
 - `interfaces/` contains various TypeScript interfaces.
 - `server/` contains a folder for every route, this is the main Express logic for all of your routes.
 - `types/` override specific modules `*.d.ts.` typings.
+- `scripts/` various bash scripts.

 ### Commands